andmon97/FuzzyRemoteSensingSegmentation/README.md

-# Segmentation of Remotely Sensed Images with Fuzzy Logic
+# Segmentation of Remotely Sensed Images with an Adaptive Neuro Fuzzy Inference System
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Pq1CU0vskGq2A5hyANWM7gGJZ_KHqxvM?usp=sharing)

 The semantic segmentation of remotely sensed images is a difficult task because the images do not represent well-defined objects.
 To tackle this task, fuzzy logic represents a valid alternative to convolutional neural networks—especially in the presence of very limited data—, as it allows to classify these objects with a degree of uncertainty.
 Unfortunately, the rules for doing this have to be defined by hand.
 To overcome this limitation, in this work we propose to use an adaptive neuro-fuzzy inference system (ANFIS), which automatically infers the fuzzy rules that classify the pixels of the remotely sensed images, thus realizing their semantic segmentation.
 The resulting fuzzy model guarantees a good level of accuracy